kodecocodes/SC_MarkStruzinski/README.md

 ## Demo

+We'll have to set up 2 components to make Shared Credentials work - the iOS app and a web app.
+We'll start by configuring the web app, move over and configure the iOS app, then wrap up with some code in the iOS app to make everything work together.

+#### Web App Setup

-Our first step is to set up our web server.
+Our next step is to set up our web server.
 Since Shared Web Credentials requires a functioning domain set up over SSL, we will use a free [Heroku](https://www.heroku.com) account.
 Heroku offers up to 5 free domains, and will satisfy this Apple requirement.

 1. Head on over to the [Heroku Site](https://www.heroku.com).
 Setup a free account if you don't already have one, and log in.
 2. Set up the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) following the instructions for macOS using either homebrew or the native installer